NCI-CGR/TriosCompass_v2/README.md

 The interval file is to include the selected regions only to call DNMs (via bcftools).
 We used the file hg38.wgs_interval.bed in this study, which was converted from *resources_broad_hg38_v0_wgs_calling_regions.hg38.interval_list*.
 The latter is part of [resource bundle hosted by the Broad Institute](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle).
 There are severals way to retrieve the interval file, for example, ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg38/wgs_calling_regions.hg38.interval_list.

-+ Below is the bash command to the interval list to the bed format using *picard*.
++ Below is the bash command to convert the interval list to the bed format using *picard*.
 ```bash
 picard IntervalListToBed -I ref/resources_broad_hg38_v0_wgs_calling_regions.hg38.interval_list -O ref/hg38.wgs_interval.bed
 ```